top of page

 Somewhere in the above, I got married too young and divorced.
 I could go into detail, but how long do you want this post to be?

 The big thing that had happened was computers.
 My husband bought one and persuaded me to ‘have a go.’
 As soon as I poked that mouse and played that keyboard, I just knew that here was my salvation.
-Everything I battled with - illegible handwriting, misspelt words, lack of connectives – were now easily corrected with the machine’s help.
-I taught myself to type properly with an online course and took a degree with the Open University followed by a PGCE – I became a primary teacher.
+With the machine’s help, I could easily correct everything I battled with - illegible handwriting, misspelt words, lack of connectives.
+I taught myself to type with an online course and took a degree with the Open University followed by a PGCE.
+I became a primary teacher.

 Time has flown.
-Our two children have left the nest and it is many years since I had ‘my own class.’
+Our two children have left the nest, and it is many years since I had ‘my own class.’
 Supply Teaching proved to be the answer for me.
-Working for a large agency allowed me to choose my working hours which gave me almost enough writing time.
-Then, finally, I decided it was time to give my writing a chance and gave up teaching altogether.
+Working for a large agency allowed me to choose my working hours, which gave me almost enough writing time.
+Then, finally, I decided to give my writing a chance, and I gave up teaching altogether.

 I began writing a ghastly ‘novel’ when I was working on those cruise liners.
 I cannot remember much about it, which is probably just as well.
 Something vaguely romantic scrawled into a notebook at first and then on one of those ‘brother’ typewriters that had a tiny screen showing the sentence in progress.
 The title was ‘Good People’.
 No idea why.